Julie Farr Scholarship

 In addition, please submit a letter of recommendation by an Odyssey of the Mind coach, high school administrator, teacher, or college professor to firstname.lastname@example.org.
 This is limited to 300 words.

 Only complete applications received by March 31st will be considered.
 Applications and supporting materials can be emailed to: email@example.com.

-Scholarship recipients will be announced at the State Tournament Awards Ceremony on April 4th.
+Scholarship recipients will be announced and recognized at the State Tournament Awards Ceremony on April 4th.
 Please plan to attend the Awards Ceremony on this date.

 The recipient of the 2018 Julie Farr Scholarship is Daniell Plomondon.
 Daniell currently attends Colorado State University and is majoring in Neuroscience and Biological Education.

 Daniell has participated in Colorado Odyssey of the Mind since 2004.
 She has participated in all of the problems 1-5 and, along the way her team has received two Omers and a Ranatra Fusca!
 Her recommender wrote – Taking a minimalist approach to costumes, props, and set, Daniell helped transform ordinary cardboard into detailed works of art for her 2013-14 Odyssey of the Mind competitive solution.
 This creativity earned her team a spot at World Finals with special recognition for keeping their budget under $10 by using recycled and trash items.
 This same year, the team had no official coach, until the recommender stepped in – in name only – so the team could move forward.
 Her recommender shared that over the years Daniell’s older team became a mentor to younger teams.

 The last two years Daniell has continued with Odyssey as a judge, judging nearly every problem throughout tournament season.
 Daniell, from your Colorado OM family, we are fortunate you desire to become a teacher, future coach, and continue to share the Odyssey spirit, and we honor you with the Julie Farr scholarship.